-For a description of how the fair values of the 3.75% Debentures (as defined in Note 6) are determined, see the "Convertible debentures" accounting policies in Note 1 to the Annual Financial Statements.
+For a description of how the fair values of the 3.75% Debentures (as defined in Note 6) were determined, see the "Convertible debentures" accounting policies in Note 1 to the Annual Financial Statements.
+The 3.75% Debentures were classified as Level 2.
+For a description of how the fair values of the 1.75% Debentures (as defined in Note 6) are determined, see Note 6.
+The 1.75% Debentures are classified as Level 3.